Danny Kruger: 2019 election

 At the National Conservatism Conference in May 2023, he commented in a speech that "the only basis for a safe and successful society" was marriage between men and women, that they should stick "together for the sake of the children", and that this should be recognised and rewarded.
 He also bemoaned what he saw as "the radicalisation of a generation.
 In the name of a new ideology, a new religion – a mix of Marxism and narcissism and paganism, self-worship and nature-worship all wrapped up in revolution."
 He defended his views on the Planet Normal podcast, arguing that "I do think that society has been built and can only really prosper if the basis of it is the principle that if you have children with somebody fit, the ideal is that you stick together with that person through the whole of your child's life.... but as I say there are many occasions where that is not possible."
 Prime Minister Rishi Sunak's spokesman distanced himself from Kruger's remarks on the role of marriage in society.
 Kruger also defended the use of the phrase "cultural Marxism" by fellow MP Miriam Cates at the same conference.

-He said on Sky News in October 2023 that many asylum applicants to the UK were pretending to be gay to increase their chances of remaining.
+Kruger said on Sky News in October 2023 that many asylum applicants to the UK were pretending to be gay to increase their chances of remaining.
 He participated in the inaugural conference of the Alliance for Responsible Citizenship in November 2023.
 In an interview there he said: "We can tolerate eccentric ideologues.
 What we can't tolerate is large numbers of people who hate the country that they live in".